geekscrapy/docker-snort/README.md

 ### 4. (optional) Custom intel rules (customintel.sh):

-Rules from other sources can also be added.
+This custom script enables rules to be pulled from any source when update-rules.sh is run.
 Create a scipt named customintel.sh in the current directory before building, or, alternativley the script can be created/modified once the container has been created

 Requirements:
 - The customintel.sh script must output rules to stdout - output is inserted into ```/etc/snort/rules/customintel.rules``` which is loaded by snort